wlinna/Arkhados/README.md

 - Possibility to select game mode like deathmatch and team deathmatch.
 - Changing map should be easy.
 There should be visible preview image for every map.

-#### Big project: Implement matchmaking server ####

-Arkhados needs central server where player can meet and easily join another games.

-Since Arkhados project won't have money to actually host the games themselves, matchmaking server should also pick one player to host the game and help the host and other clients to connect to each other.
-Doing this involves NAT hole punching.

-One challenge for this matchmaking server and its NAT hole punching feature is to actually find server / service that allows listening and sending to custom UDP port.

 ### Design ###